catblue/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-This analysis makes use of data from a personal activity monitoring device.
+This analysis makes use of data collected from a personal activity monitoring device.
-The device collects data at 5 minute intervals through out the day.
+The device collects data at 5 minute intervals throughout the day.

-The data is the number of steps taken in 5 minute intervals each day by an anonymous individual.
-It covers two months of data collected between 1-st of October and 30-th of November 2012.
+The data is the number of steps walked by an anonymous individual and being recorded in 5 minute intervals each day .
+It covers two months of data, that was collected between the 1-st of October and 30-th of November 2012.

 **Source of the data**: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip